-It’s a question of balance.
-When we’re looking at HMO property we are always on the lookout for houses of between four and six bedrooms.
-Of course how many bedrooms you should be looking for depends on your strategy.
-HMOs provide great rental yields and of course the more bedrooms you have the greater the rental yield.
-Too few rooms and you might not be able to cover the costs but too many, in the wrong location, and the property might be difficult to manage or fill.
+When we are looking at HMO property we are always on the lookout for houses of between four and six bedrooms.
+Of course, how many bedrooms you should be looking for depends on your strategy.
+Too few rooms and you might not be able to cover your costs and with too many, the property might be difficult to manage or fill.

 [0.18] Between 4 and 6 bedrooms